St James Place Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with alerts on St James Place’s changes.
-Even though using this technology is not a prerequisite for St James Place , demonstrating you can stay up to date with St James Place’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your firm’s panel standing.
+This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on St James Place’s changes.
+While utilising this technology is not a condition for acceptance on the St James Place panel, demonstrating you can remain up to date with St James Place’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your firm’s panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by St James Place

-Mortgage companies often change their requirements.
+Banks and building societies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from St James Place are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes